Chart Color Schemes

 Kiama Hinterland - Gerringong shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Kiama Hinterland - Gerringong shows a significant advantage with 35.2% of residents aged 15+ holding university qualifications compared to 19.9% in the SA3 area and 21.3% in the Rest of NSW.
+Educational attainment in Kiama Hinterland - Gerringong is high, with 35.2% of residents aged 15+ holding university qualifications, compared to 19.9% in the SA3 area and 21.3% in Rest of NSW.
 Bachelor degrees are most common at 23.3%, followed by postgraduate qualifications (8.0%) and graduate diplomas (3.9%).
-Vocational credentials are also prominent, with 36.9% of residents aged 15+ holding such qualifications - advanced diplomas (12.2%) and certificates (24.7%).
-Educational participation is high, with 26.6% of residents currently enrolled in formal education, including 8.9% in primary, 7.0% in secondary, and 4.3% in tertiary education.
+Vocational credentials are also prevalent, with 36.9% of residents aged 15+ holding them - advanced diplomas at 12.2% and certificates at 24.7%.
+Educational participation is high, with 26.6% of residents currently enrolled in formal education: 8.9% in primary, 7.0% in secondary, and 4.3% in tertiary education.

-Gerringong Public School and Jamberoo Public School serve a total of 523 students, with the area demonstrating above-average socio-educational conditions (ICSEA: 1063).
+Two public schools serve the area - Gerringong Public School and Jamberoo Public School, with a combined student population of 523.
+The area has above-average socio-educational conditions (ICSEA: 1063).
 Both schools focus on primary education, with secondary options available nearby.
-Local school capacity is limited at 6.4 places per 100 residents compared to the regional average of 14.3, leading many families to travel for schooling.
+Local school capacity is limited (6.4 places per 100 residents vs regional average of 14.3), leading many families to travel for schooling.

 Frequently Asked Questions - Education